How to Grow Watermelon for Beginners

 · Water at ground level to avoid getting the foliage too wet.
 This can cause disease to spread.

-· Mulching around the plants can help the soil retain more moisture on hot days and keep the roots from drying out.
+· Mulching around your plants can help the soil retain more moisture on hot days and keep the roots from drying out.
 It can also help to prevent weeds.

 · If weeds do sprout up, remove them carefully so that you don’t disturb the roots for the plants.